 - lack of concentration

 - shortness of breath

 - changes in the amount and number of times urine is passed

 - changes in the appearance of urine or blood in the urine

 - puffiness in the legs and ankles

-These symptoms can be caused by other conditions, but if you are in a high-risk group for kidney disease, you should speak with your doctor.
+These symptoms can be caused by other conditions, but if you are in a high-risk group for kidney disease, speak with your doctor.